In today's laboratory, you will experiment with association lists, structures that make it easy to look up information.

 c.
 Based on your experience, what preconditions should

 a.
-What happens if you search by sidekick instead of by protagonist?
-For example, you might try
+What happens if you search by date instead of by person?
+For example, you

 b.
 Define and test a procedure